-We received feedback about the practice from eight people.
+We received feedback about the practice from 13 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were compassionate and friendly.
-They said that they were given detailed information about their dental care and treatment, and said their dentist listened to them.
-Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
+They told us staff were caring, friendly and professional.
+They said that they were given helpful, honest explanations about dental treatment and said their dentist listened to them.
+Patients described the service as 'exceptional, five star, fantastic and highly recommended to all'.